vickyysiahaan/SNMP2MQTT/README.md

 What you need to know:
-1. I recommend you to:
+1. I assume you:
-	- have a basic knowledge about SNMP (iReasoning MIB Browser is an useful tool for you to learn this)
+	- have a basic knowledge about SNMP (if you are a beginner, iReasoning MIB Browser might be an useful tool for you to learn this)
 	- use python3.6 or later.

    Python modules needed: